-Chartered Scientist is a professional registration that represents a single chartered mark for all scientists, recognising high levels of professionalism and competence in science.
-There are currently over 13,000 Chartered Scientists working in a vast array of settings and across all scientific and related sectors.
-The Chartered Scientist is amongst an array of chartered professionals who will have gained a specific level of skill or competence in a particular field of work, which has been recognised by the award of a formal credential mainly by chartered professional bodies and learned societies.
+Professional registration represents a single chartered mark for all scientists, recognising high levels of professionalism and competence in science.
+There are currently over 13,000 Chartered Scientists, Registered Scientists and Registered Science Technicians working in a vast array of settings and across all scientific and related sectors.
+The professionally registered practitioner is amongst an array of chartered professionals who will have gained a specific level of skill or competence in a particular field of work, which has been recognised by the award of a formal credential mainly by chartered professional bodies and learned societies.

-The Royal College of Podiatry (RCPod) has been awarded Licensed Body Status by the Science Council, therefore members of RCPod can apply to become a Chartered Scientist.
+The Royal College of Podiatry (RCPod) has been awarded Licensed Body Status by the Science Council, therefore members of RCPod can apply to become a Chartered Scientist (CSci), a Registered Scientist (RSci) or a Registered Science Technician (RSciTech).

 Being chartered is the mark of professional recognition.
-Being a Chartered Scientist allows all scientists working at the full professional level to be recognised on an equal footing.
+Being a Chartered Scientist, Registered Scientist or Registered Science Technician allows all scientists working at the full professional level to be recognised on an equal footing.

 It gives an assurance of current competence through mandatory revalidation, and encapsulates the interdisciplinary nature of science in the 21st Century.

-By benchmarking professional scientists at the same high level, CSci aims to re-engage public trust and confidence in science and scientists.
+By benchmarking professional scientists at the same high level, professional registration aims to re-engage public trust and confidence in science and scientists.

-All those working in the practice, application, advancement or teaching of science can become CSci with the appropriate combination of qualifications and experience.
+All those working in the practice, application, advancement or teaching of science can become professionally registered with the appropriate combination of qualifications and experience.

-Chartered Scientists work in an ever growing, diversity of settings, from food science to environmental waste management, health psychology to nuclear physics, and mathematical modelling to chemical engineering.
+Chartered Scientists, Registered Scientists and Registered Science Technicians work in an ever growing, diversity of settings, from food science to environmental waste management, health psychology to nuclear physics, and mathematical modelling to chemical engineering.

 Applicants must demonstrate various competencies including the ability to deal with complex issues and communicate their conclusions to a range of audiences.